 Zena Sutherland Awards for Excellence in Children's Literature

 The Zena Sutherland Awards for Children’s Literature have been given yearly since 1995.
-The awards began when art teacher Philip Matsikas, former librarian Donna Schatt, and former computer teacher Karen Putman responded to student dissatisfaction with the picture-book awards judged by adults.
+The awards began when art teacher Philip Matsikas, former librarians Donna Schatt and Mary Ogilvie, and former computer teacher Karen Putman responded to student dissatisfaction with the picture-book awards judged by adults.
 The awards allow Lower School and Middle School students to become critics in the spirit of Ms. Zena Sutherland.

 How are the awards determined?